Quality Assurance Assessment

 The Quality Assurance (QA) Committee is one of CNO’s statutory committees.
 It is made up of elected council members, public members and nurses CNO appoints.

-The QA Committee is responsible for ensuring nurses comply with all aspects of the QA Program, and makes decisions about a nurse’s participation in the QA Program by reviewing the QA Coach’s report.
+The QA Committee is responsible for ensuring nurses comply with all aspects of the QA Program, and makes decisions about a nurse’s participation by reviewing the QA Peer Coach’s report.